SpenceKonde/megaTinyCore/megaavr/extras/Ref_Digital.md

 ## There is no INLVL or PINCONFIG on tinyAVR devices
 The configurable input level option (`INLVL`) is only available on the AVR Dx and Ex series (and likely and future series).
+The configurable input level option (`INLVL`) is only available on the AVR Dx and Ex series (and likely any future series).

 ## Standard and semi-standard API functions